peterpie123/classroom/README.md

 [![Join the chat at https://gitter.im/pg-classroom/Lobby](https://badges.gitter.im/pg-classroom/Lobby.svg)](https://gitter.im/pg-classroom/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This is **NOT** like a class you would have in school.
 There are no grades, no credits, nothing.
 I assume you're here because you want to learn something cool.
 Before you look at languages though, take a look at the [introduction] section.
 You can check out all of the programming languages I have to offer down below.
-If you need _help_, join our gitter channel!
-Just click the button above and create an account.
+If you need help with some `code`, join our gitter channel!
+Just click the button above and create an account!

 | Language  | Difficulty | Uses                                     |
 | :-------- | :--------- | :--------------------------------------- |